Deepan-Karmakar/p5.js-tutorial/Intro-to-HTML.md

 ##Other common tags

+You can see all the possible tags in the [mdn element reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), or see below for some of the most common ones.

 * `<html>...</html>` start and end HTML
 * `<head>...</head>` head of page, not actual content
 * `<title>...</title>` title of page